netdata/netdata/docs/guides/monitor/process.md

 ### Using Netdata's eBPF collector (`ebpf.plugin`)

 Netdata's eBPF collector puts its charts in two places.
-Of most imporance to process monitoring are the **ebpf file**, **ebpf syscall**, **ebpf process**, and **ebpf net** sub-sections under **Applications**, shown in the above screenshot.
+Of most importance to process monitoring are the **ebpf file**, **ebpf syscall**, **ebpf process**, and **ebpf net** sub-sections under **Applications**, shown in the above screenshot.

 For example, running the above workload shows the entire "story" how MySQL interacts with the Linux kernel to open